kamyku12/JMatrix/README.md

 Feel free to download, edit and use those files.

-I would appriciate comments about good and also bad things i did in thi project.
+I would appriciate comments about good and also bad things i did in this project.